axelklaudedelgado/etch-a-sketch-TOP/README.md

 # etch-a-sketch-TOP

-My first ever project that I really spent a time on.
+My first ever project that I really spent a lot of time on.
 Most functions used adhere to the instructions as stated in TheOdinProject while other functions are referenced from online solutions.

 ## Acknowledgements